asyncapi/website/pages/blog/radical-transparency.md

 featured: true
 ---

 There are multiple ways to manage an open-source project.
-At AsyncAPI, we chose Open Governance for many good reasons that Lukasz explained in his article [Finding a Good Open Governance Model for AsyncAPI](/blog/governance-motivation).
+At AsyncAPI, we chose the Open Governance model for many good reasons that Lukasz explained in his article [Finding a Good Open Governance Model for AsyncAPI](/blog/governance-motivation).

 However, there's more than _"just"_ doing Open Governance. **If something can't easily be found, then it's not really transparent and, therefore, not truly open.** We not only chose Open Governance but _Radical Transparency_.